Review: Keyboard fans will absolutely love the BlackBerry Key2

 That's a glum beginning for a phone with fantastic battery life and genuinely smart ideas, like keyboard shortcuts, a dedicated shortcuts button on the side of the phone and widgets that are built into your screen icons.
 Plus, there's a new "Speed Key" that helps you open the shortcut app no matter which screen you're on.
 The space bar doubles as a fingerprint reader (though I had some problems with accuracy) and there's a productivity tab that shows your calendar appointments and weather at-a-glance.

-The Key2 also drastically improves last year's KeyOne ($400 at Amazon.com) from nose to tail in almost every way, from the size and shape of the keyboard buttons to the dual cameras on the back -- a first for BlackBerry devices.
+The Key2 also drastically improves last year's KeyOne (£338 at Amazon.co.uk) from nose to tail in almost every way, from the size and shape of the keyboard buttons to the dual cameras on the back -- a first for BlackBerry devices.

 But there are unignorable problem areas, like the fact that apps tend to lag when they load, and some apps trigger a virtual keyboard, like Gmail, which stacks the soft keyboard stacked on top of the phone's hardware keyboard, with little screen space left over.
 The phone's touch screen didn't always respond as it should have, so I sometimes tapped the same area multiple times.

 When it all boils down, the Key2 isn't the phone for most; it certainly isn't the phone for me.
-But BlackBerry fans like Susan, the lovely woman who owns a frame shop in San Francisco and squealed in delight when she saw the Key2 in my hand, will get an upgraded experience over older models like the BlackBerry Passport ($223 at Amazon.com) she uses.
+But BlackBerry fans like Susan, the lovely woman who owns a frame shop in San Francisco and squealed in delight when she saw the Key2 in my hand, will get an upgraded experience over older models like the BlackBerry Passport (£305 at Amazon.co.uk) she uses.

 Longtime BlackBerry fans who love the accuracy and physicality of pressing down on real keys will also embrace the Key2.
 But I hope BlackBerry Mobile will have worked out the kinks by the time we see next year's Key3.